epwalsh/allennlp-manager/README.md

 If this is your first time contributing to a project on GitHub, please see [this Gist](https://gist.github.com/epwalsh/9e1b77d46ec232d55e6e344bb649fb19) for an example workflow.

 ## Updates

+**11/15**

+Big updates.
+Implemented home page of dashboard with searchable table of all experiments.
+Uses server-side paging, caching, filtering, sorting, etc, so should scale well.

 **11/12**